DataDog/documentation/content/en/network_monitoring/network_path/_index.md

 <div class="alert alert-warning">Network Path for Datadog Network Performance Monitoring is not supported for your selected <a href="/getting_started/site">Datadog site</a> ({{< region-param key="dd_site_name" >}}).</div>
 {{< /site-region >}}

-<div class="alert alert-warning">Network Path for Datadog Network Performance Monitoring is in private beta.
+<div class="alert alert-info">Network Path for Datadog Network Performance Monitoring is in private beta.
 Reach out to your Customer Service Manager to sign up.</div>

 ## Overview